Coding & demos

 How to submit

-You do not need to submit anything.
-However, you can expect the TA to git clone your project and run your code following the demo to review what you showed them.
+You should expect your TA to git clone your project and run your code following the demo to review what you showed them.